ACTA-Lab-University-of-Thessaly/DeepK-FCM/README.md

 Once the predictions have been stored, the main.py script is used to read the dictionairies, and to perform the next seps of clustering (K-means) and Fuzzy Cognitive Map Construction.
 Finally the decision-making is performed.

-Replace lines iun the code custom containing data paths with your own data to use this package.
+Replace lines in the code custom containing data paths with your own data to use this package.